DIRESA, a distance-preserving nonlinear dimension reduction technique based on regularized autoencoders: Results

 For MAOOAM, the latent space dimension has been fixed to 10, based on a simulation with a standard AE (see Figure \ref{fig:ma_latent_size}).
 When lowering the latent space dimension below 10, the reconstruction loss increases fast, which gives us an idea of the dimension of the attractor of the dynamical system.

 For MAOOAM, we will compare DIRESA with PCA.
-The complete DIRESA configuration can be found in the supporting information.
-The encoder of the DIRESA DR methods has one convolutional layer, followed by a MaxPooling and three fully connected layers, see Table \ref{table:ModelDiresaMA}.
+The complete DIRESA configuration can be found in Appendix B. The encoder of the DIRESA DR methods has one convolutional layer, followed by a MaxPooling and three fully connected layers, see Table \ref{table:ModelDiresaMA}.
+This results in a DIRESA ANN with 791,314 trainable parameters.
 The values for all other hyperparameters can be found in \ref{table:ModelConfMA}.